Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ### Instantiate an app and complete workflow

 Instantiate an app with data as multipart content (stream).
-Instance and default data element is created.
+The app creates an instance and stores the attached data element.
 The app attempts to complete the workflow.

 {{%excerpt%}}
 <object data="/altinn-api/instantiate and complete workflow.png" type="image/png" style="width: 50%;";></object>